 The Dalubhasa Review Center Tagalog app features five pillars or stages: The Basics 1, The Basics 2, Advanced, Expat, and Native.
-Since it was designed by educators and reviewers, you can expect a school-like setting, where you’re somehow forced to absorb the basics rather than just providing you with phrases to parrot.
+Since it was designed by educators and reviewers, you can expect a school-like setting, where you’re somehow forced to absorb the basics rather than just parroting phrases.

 Learn Tagalog by Dalubhasa kickstarts its program by enriching your vocabulary.
-You’ll be eased into the language with elementary words such as colours, numbers, time, pronouns, and conjunctions.
-Once you get used to the definitions as well as proper pronunciation, which will be guided by an audio feature, you’ll be introduced to basic phrases, expressions, and useful sentences — all while improving your word bank.
+You’ll be eased into the language with themes such as colors, numbers, time, pronouns, and conjunctions.
+Then, you’ll be introduced to basic phrases, expressions, and useful sentences — all while improving your word bank.

 What comes next are the different rules of the language; you’ll definitely learn Tagalog grammar here.
 Learn Tagalog by Dalubhasa covers the basics and gradually transitions to the colloquial setting, to make its students more confident when conversing in Tagalog.

 Price: The initial download is FREE and this comes with access to 21 categories under Basics 1 and Basics 2.
 For access to the entire program, which includes practise exams, users make a one-time payment of PHP785 ($15).